oksmelnik/job_spider/README.md

-# job_spider
+# Spider to track job openings, filter relevant and send notifications
-Spider to track job openings, filter relevant and send notifications
+Learning goals: intro to Python to work with data